Thaipoosam Festival in Auckland Temple

 Thiru Subramaniyar Temple of the Hindu Temple Society of New Zealand (located) at 69 Tidal Road in Mangere, Auckland celebrated ‘Thaipusam,’ including traditional ‘Kavadi’ Abhishekam and other religious rites.

-The three-day festival was held at the Temple today, with morning and evening prayers, recitations of excerpts from various Tamil religious and literary texts (such as ‘Thiruvasagam,’ ‘Devaram,’ and ‘Skanada Puranam.’).
+The three-day festival was held at the Temple from February 9 to February 11, 2017, with morning and evening prayers, recitations of excerpts from various Tamil religious and literary texts (such as ‘Thiruvasagam,’ ‘Devaram,’ and ‘Skanada Puranam.’).
 Hundreds of men, women and children attended the celebrations.

-The final day witnessed prayers, Mangal Arti and Maha Prasad in the morning and a procession of Lord Murugan with his consorts Devayani and Valli, in the form of ‘Urchavamuthi’ in the evening.
+The final day witnessed prayers, Mangal Arti and Maha Prasad in the morning and a procession of Lord Murugan with his consorts Devayani and Valli, in the form of ‘Urchavamurthi.’

 February Festival